- Home

 - You have not left any belongings behind

-- You hand all keys back to the scheme manager
+- You hand all keys back to the location manager

 - Any alterations made without our knowledge or consent are removed or with our agreement left intact.